Creating and Running a VitePress Project with ServBay

 .Configure ServBay Site (Static File Service)

-The production build is a set of static files, which you can directly serve using ServBay’s static file service.
+The production build is a set of static files that ServBay can serve using static site functionality.

 VitePress Production Site

-. - Domain: Enter your chosen local domain for the production site, e.g.,
+- Domain: Enter a local domain for production, e.g.,

 vitepress-prod.servbay.demo